+For the 2022-2023 assessment year, the GHG inventory total for Upwing was 1,797 MT CO2e.
+This is an increase of 1,243 MT CO2e from the 2019 baseline GHG inventory (554 MT CO2e).
 The initial baseline greenhouse gas inventory was evaluated for the time period September 2019 - August 2020 while Upwing was in a pilot production phase.
-However, during the previous reporting period, Upwing built and deployed multiple full commercial-scale Subsurface Compressor System units.
-This represented a significant change in operations and as a result, the period of September 1, 2022 - August 30, 2023, was established as the revised baseline period for certification.
+However, during the current reporting period, Upwing built and deployed 3 full commercial-scale Subsurface Compressor System units.
+This represented a significant change in operations and as a result, the period of September 1, 2022 - August 30, 2023 will now be used as the revised baseline period for certification.
 As Upwing continues to shift into commercialization and continues to build and deploy full tools, they will use a per-tool intensity factor to demonstrate emission reductions going forward.